Geographical Time for C++

 These longitudes are numbered and the numbers have the unit of degree.
 The longitude that passes through Britain in Europe and Ghana in Africa is longitude 0 degree.
 The next longitude to the east is longitude 1 degree.
 The next one to the east is longitude 2 degrees.

 When the sun is directly above your head, that is 12 noon in your country.
 That is your local time (it is not Greenwich Mean Time).
-Imagine that you are in Finland, which is 2 clock zones east of Britain.
-Britain has the reference clock zone.
+Imagine that you are in Finland, which is 2 time zones east of Britain.
+Britain has the reference time zone.
 If the time in Finland is 2 O’clock, Finland’s local time, at that same time it would be 1 O’clock in Germany, German’s local time, and 0 O’clock in Britain, British local time.

 Note: 0’clock is also said to be 24 0’clock in the 24 hour-clock.